Cale/arw-daily/_links/403-linht.md

 ---
 title: 'LinHT: A Linux-based experimental SDR radio'
-excerpt: A beginner-friendly explanation of what LinHT is, how it works, and why hams are talking about it.
+excerpt: A beginner-friendly explanation of what LinHT is, how it works, and why Hams are talking about it.
 source: EvoHam
 sourceurl: https://evoham.com/linht-for-beginners/
 linkname: linht